sisl.Lattice

 Returns:

-• float – length of first lattice vector
+• length (numpy.ndarray) – length of each lattice vector

 Query point and plane-normal for the plane spanning ax1 and ax2